TomiwaAribisala-git/python_s3_file_upload_project/README.md

-# Simple Python script for AWS S3 file upload.
+# Simple Python script for uploading a local file to an AWS S3 bucket.

 # Prerequisites
 Python AWS SDK--boto3 (pip install boto3)